marmelab/react-admin/docs/RestClients.md

 | `GET_MANY`           | `GET http://my.api.url/posts?filter={ids:[123,456,789]}`
 | `GET_MANY_REFERENCE` | `GET http://my.api.url/posts?filter={author_id:345}`

 **Note**: The simple REST client expects the API to include a `Content-Range` header in the response to `GET_LIST` calls.
 The value must be the total number of resources in the collection.
-This allows admin-on-rest to know how many pages of resources there are in total, and build the pagination controls.
+This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.

 ```
 Content-Range: posts 0-24/319